pyMBE-dev/pyMBE/README.md

 Sugar is a library that builds on top of the Molecular Dynamics software ESPResSo providing tools to simplify the setting up of simulations of peptides and polyelectrolytes.
+Internally, Sugar ensures that the units are properly handled before providing the inputs to ESPResSo using Pint library.

 ## Requirements